Ralph Fife: Coaching career

 In December 1946, Fife was named head coach of the Turtle Creek Union High School football team.
-He remained at Turtle Creek until 1950, when he accepted a job as line coach at the University of Nebraska.
+He remained at Turtle Creek until 1950, when he accepted a job as line coach at Nebraska.
 He became head football coach at Mount Lebanon High School in 1954.
 In 1967, after coaching the 1966 Mount Lebanon team to an undefeated season and state championship, he became head football coach and director of physical education at Chartiers Valley High School.
 He retired from coaching in 1978.